 Travel Guard and Global Rescue protection insurances are highly recommended on all adventure travel trips.
 Speak with us when booking your trip for up-to-date details and cost.

-We are excited to inform you about this new fishing operation “Las Lagunas” in the jungles of Colombia, owned and operated by Erik Von Sneidern and his lovely wife Ana Maria.
-This new operation is very close to where Erik’s father Kjell Von Sneidern established the first world record for Peacock Bass back in the 70’s from his floating fishing lodge “Arc of Orinoco,” pictured here.
+We are excited to inform you about this fishing operation “Las Lagunas” in the jungles of Colombia.
+This operation is very close to where the first world record for Peacock Bass was established back in the mid 1970’s.

 Tens of thousands of U.S. citizens safely visit Colombia each year for tourism, business, university studies, and volunteer work.
 Security in Colombia has improved significantly in recent years, including in tourist and business travel destinations such as Bogota, Cartagena, Barranquilla, Medellin and Cali.

-We're happy to share some photos and information with you on a brand new destination opened in March 2017.
+We’re happy to share some photos and information with you on this destination opened in March 2017.
 We are most fortunate to have the opportunity to be involved from the start.
-It's Peacock Bass fishing in Colombia, South America.
-Wes was a member of the first group of fishing guests to fish here March 16-22, 2017.
+It’s Peacock Bass fishing in Colombia, South America.
+Wes was a member of the first group of fishing guests to fish here in March 2017.
 The fishing is world class.

 Come experience lots of action for unbelievably hard fighting, strong Peacock Bass.
-On our trip March 16-22, 2017 two of us caught 58 Peacock Bass with a better than 10 pound overall average, and Wes' two largest fish weighed on digital scales at 20 lbs.
+On our very first trip here in March 2017 two of us caught 58 Peacock Bass with a better than 10 pound overall average, and Wes’ two largest fish weighed on digital scales at 20 lbs.
 7 oz. and 22 lbs.
 10 oz., taking second place to another guest weighing a fish at 24 lbs.
 3 oz.!!
 All of these fish were released as we practice a strict catch and release program.
-Look for us to break the IGFA World Record of 28 lbs. soon!!